 Much of Pearson’s career in the last two decades has been spent advancing a culture of philanthropy in Canada.
 She served as President of Philanthropic Foundations Canada for 18 years, working closely with many of the country’s largest private charitable foundations.
 In 2018, she was named a Member of the Order of Canada.

 Pearson is the granddaughter of Lester B. Pearson, the eminent prime minister who was awarded the Nobel Prize for his and Canada’s role in UN peacekeeping, and who also ushered in Canada’s iconic national flag.
-Pearson also has a long family association with Niagara.
-Her husband, Michael Sabia, was born and grew up in St. Catharines and is the son of renowned journalist and feminist leader Laura Sabia, who was active across the Niagara Peninsula.
+Pearson has a long family association with Niagara.
+Her husband, Michael Sabia, grew up in St. Catharines and is the son of renowned journalist and feminist leader Laura Sabia, who was active across the Niagara Peninsula.

 She holds a BA and MA in Political Economy from the University of Toronto, and honorary doctorates from Carleton University and the University of New Brunswick.